Book of Eopi

 john --wordlist=/usr/share/wordlists/rockyou.txt -format=Raw-MD5 /root/Desktop/john.txt

 The format option is not always necessary as john does a decent job of guessing.
-Here's a list of supported formats.
+Here's a .

 Hydra